SEAN: Let’s just roll out, far too much to deal with this first week of November.

 ASH: The Forty-seven Ronin are making quite a showing in the West this year with manga, comics, and film versions of the story all being released.

-MELINDA: I could potentially get interested in this.
+MJ: I could potentially get interested in this.

 SEAN: Another omnibus catchup, Viz gives us the 2nd volume of D.Gray-Man, which collects Vols.
 4-6.